yuvalavr24/cardgame/README.md

 ## Requirements
 Python 3.x
-No additional libraries or dependencies required
+No additional libraries or dependencies required, except for the standard random module.

 ## How to Run
 To run the game, simply download or clone the entire project directory onto your local machine.
 Then, navigate to the project directory in your terminal or command prompt and execute the main.py file using Python: